 Tillingham Winery, East Sussex

 What: Located deep in the East Sussex countryside, in the hilltop town of Rye, Tillingham produces natural, biodynamic wines that champion ancient traditions of farming and wine-making.
-Everything is done here as sustainably as possible, from its field-to-fork restaurant to the fact that you can stay in one of two high-spec Bell Tents within the grounds.
+Everything is done here as sustainably as possible, from its field-to-fork restaurant Tillingham to the fact that you can stay in one of two high-spec Bell Tents within the grounds.
 Tours run each day and include a tasting at the end of four of its wines.
-They generally last around 90 minutes and cost £35 per person.
+They generally last around 75 minutes and cost £40 per person with premium tours on Friday evenings.

 Book now: Tillingham